/* Rambling Owl addition to remove page titles from blogs */

 Barton was a tiny place and we were leaving it behind almost immediately, hithering and thithering across fields and climbing up to higher ground, picking up bridleways that wound around more tree plantations planted by the ubiquitous Mr. Felix Dennis.

 The next village along was Dorsington – another little cluster of homely cottages, thatch, and the unmistakable whiff of money – and here we had our first taste of what was to become a familiar pattern for the remainder of the walk.
-That is to say; we cut through the village rather than along it and then enjoyed a long bracing climb to get away from it, often ending up on top of a high hill looking back down onto its distant rooftops.
+That is to say; we cut through the village rather than along it and then enjoyed a long bracing climb to get away from it, often ending up on top of a high hill looking back down onto its rooftops.

-A quaint cottage, Barton, Warwickshire
+A quaint cottage, Barton

 The escape from Dorsington was a persistent climb up the grassy flanks of a hill and we paused for breath at the end of it, three quarters of the way to the hill’s summit, before turning right and edging around its flanks.
 Here there was a meadow before us, fenced off in a no-nonsense sort of way, and where we could see a woolly red knot of cattle further down the slope.
 A sign caught our attention.
 Beware Of Bull In Field.
 No sooner had we read it then he announced his presence with a series of groans and bellows.
 “There he is,” said Colin, gesturing up the slope to where a large red bull, all muscles and testosterone, looked down on us indignantly.
 There was the thinnest of electric wires running about a metre inside the fence, providing us with a narrow corridor by which to traverse up and around the meadow.
 It didn’t look like it would stop a bull if it wanted to play.
-However there was nothing for it but to make our way around the field’s edge, keeping one eye on the muscle-bound Bovine, who continued to voice his displeasure at our presence and, just for effect, pawed the ground meaningfully.
+However there was nothing for it but to make our way around the field’s edge, keeping one eye on the muscle-bound Bovine, who continued to voice his displeasure at our presence and, just for emphasis, pawed the ground meaningfully.
 From further down the slope came the occasional swish of tails as his cows and calves looked on with mild interest, perhaps waiting for the old man to kick-off.
-I was keen to vacate the meadow as soon possible, so I kept a steady pace behind Colin.
+I was keen to vacate the meadow as soon as possible, so I kept a steady pace behind Colin.
 However when we were right opposite the bull and no more than a few yards away Colin decided to stop, fish his camera out, and take a portrait of the beast.
 I was incredulous and promptly left him to it, making a stately and dignified exit from the meadow and waiting around a corner and out of sight.
 Colin caught me up grinning slightly.

 “I got a couple of good pictures but he followed us along for a while back there,“ he informed me.
 “Seeing us off his turf.”
 Colin then suggested that I go back and capture the bull on video and I made a counter suggestion which involved the camcorder and a dark place of his anatomy.